asmitbm/contributors-guide/pages/Improving-docs.md

   ```

 #### Setting up the repository

+If you're new to git and GitHub, check out the beginners guide to [git and GitHub](Git-and-Github.md).

-- To get the site up and running locally, follow the below steps:
+To get the site up and running locally, follow the below steps:

   **PS.:** You need to have a full Bash environment.
-If you're on Windows, please use WSL.
+If you're on Windows, please use [WSL](https://docs.microsoft.com/en-us/windows/wsl/).

 - Fork the repository

   You can get your own fork/copy of [weaviate.io](https://github.com/semi-technologies/weaviate-io) by using the `Fork` button

 - Create a local clone of the website: